 Once you have created a Custom Event or Product, you can click Manage Properties for that event or product to add new properties, blocklist existing properties, and view which campaigns or Canvases use this property in a trigger event.

 To make these added custom attributes, events, products, or event properties trackable, you must ask your developer to create it in the SDK using the exact name you used to add it earlier.
-Or, you may use Braze’s APIs to import data on that attribute.
+Or, you can use Braze’s APIs to import data on that attribute.
 After that, the custom attribute, event, or other will be actionable and apply to your users!

-If you want to stop tracking a specific custom attribute/custom event/product (e.g., accidental creation during testing, no longer useful), search for it in the Custom Events tab, then click Blacklist.
+To stop tracking a specific custom attribute, event, or product (e.g., accidental creation during testing, no longer useful), search for it in the Custom Attributes, Custom Events, or Products tab, then click Blocklist.

 - No data will be collected regarding that event/attribute,

-- Existing data will not be wiped,
+- Existing data will be unavailable, unless reactivated,

 Braze automatically recognizes data types for attribute data that is sent to us.
 However, in the event multiple data types are applied to a single attribute, you can force the data type of any attribute to let us know what it really is.
-Click on the dropdown in the Data Type column to choose.
+Click on the drop-down in the Data Type column to choose.

-For more information on specific filter options exposed by different data type comparisons please see “Configuring Reporting - Braze Academy”.
-And for more information on the different available data types, please see the section on “Custom Attribute Data Types”.
+For more information on specific filter options exposed by different data type comparisons check out Configuring reporting.
+And for more information on the different available data types, refer to Custom attribute data types.